hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

     Args:
-        d (Driver): The driver instance used for interacting with the webpage. event (SimpleNamespace): The event details to be posted.
+        d (Driver): The driver instance used for interacting with the webpage. event (SimpleNamespace): The event data to be posted.

     Returns:
         bool: `True` if the event was posted successfully, otherwise `False`.